Understanding Severance Agreements and How an Attorney Can Help

 When an employer lets an employee go, a severance package may be offered as compensation.
 These contractual agreements provide financial assistance and other benefits to the employee following job termination.
 While a severance agreement can be a vital lifeline during the difficulties posed by unemployment, it may also mean that the employee is waiving important legal rights.
-If you have been offered a severance package, an experienced attorney should review it to ensure your rights are protected.
+If you have been offered a severance package, an attorney should review it to ensure your rights are protected.
 It can be difficult for you, as the employee now facing a daunting job hunt, to make heads or tails of the content and important information is often overlooked.
 Attorney Chris Olsen in San Diego, CA, has been practicing employment law since 2005, and has the knowledge to determine your best course of action before you sign a severance package.
 Your first consultation is at no charge, and with your input, we can develop a strategy that fully meets your needs.

 What a Severance Agreement Can Cover

 Although a severance package is a binding agreement, consent can be revoked.
-Under the Older Workers Protection Act, for example, employees over 40 years of age may rescind their authorization within seven days from the date of signing.
+Under the Older Workers Benefit Protection Act, for example, employees over 40 years of age may rescind their authorization within seven days from the date of signing.
 However, it is best to be sure before you sign so you do not have to worry about possible revocation.

 What Are My Alternatives?

-- Contesting – In some cases, someone receiving a severance package may have been illegally fired.
-Discrimination and employment contract breach are examples of illegal termination.
+- Contesting: In some cases, someone receiving a severance package may have been illegally fired.
+Discrimination and breaching contracts are examples of illegal termination.
 In these situations, an employee should consider contesting a severance agreement and pursue other legal options.

 Make the Most of Your Severance Agreement

 When you are released from employment, your finances and future job opportunities become a major concern.
 Protect your immediate and long-term interests by seeking legal advice on your severance agreement.
 Working with attorney Chris Olsen, you can decide whether to contest or renegotiate.
 Contact his practice today and schedule your consultation online or call (619) 550-9352 to discuss your options.